 When you leak urine because of stress or pressure on your bladder, such as when you sneeze or lift a heavy item, you have stress incontinence.

 With urge incontinence, also known as overactive bladder (OAB), you have an intense and unexpected urge to urinate.
 The urge may be so strong that you may not make it to the bathroom in time.

 Mixed incontinence means you have more than one type.
 People with mixed incontinence most often struggle with stress and urge incontinence.

 Your urinary incontinence may develop from any number of causes, including your daily habits or an underlying medical problem.
 The common causes of urinary incontinence include:

 Weakening of your pelvic floor muscles may also be the underlying cause of your urinary incontinence.
 The pelvic floor muscles support your bladder and rectum, as well as your reproductive organs.
 They also help control bladder function.

 The Wellife Center team takes a holistic approach to care.
 They customize your incontinence treatment plan based on type, cause, severity of symptoms, and personal preferences.
 Your treatment plan may include lifestyle modifications and pelvic floor exercises.

-Depending on the cause of your incontinence, the team may suggest treatment with Emsella® or ThermiVa®.
+Depending on the cause of your incontinence, the team may suggest treatment with Emsella®, ThermiVa®, and/ or PRP treatments.